Greenere/Greenere.github.io/blogs/code-note-en.md

-# Note For "*Code: The Hidden Language of Computer Hardware and Software*"
+# How to Build a Computer?

 <a href='code-note.html'>中文</a>

+This is a graph note for the book "*Code: The Hidden Language of Computer Hardware and Software*".

 [TOC]